Alec Su

-Alec Su You-peng (Chinese: 蘇有朋; born 11 September 1973) is a Taiwanese actor and singer.
+Alec Su You-peng (蘇有朋 (Sū Yǒupéng); born 11 September 1973) is a Taiwanese actor and singer.

 Su became a teen idol in the 1980s as a member of the boyband Little Tigers.
 After the megahit TV series My Fair Princess (1998–1999), he has had a successful career in acting, starring in dramas such as The Legendary Siblings (1999), Romance in the Rain (2001), and The Heaven Sword and Dragon Saber (2003).
 Su has won awards from Hundred Flowers Awards and Macau International Movie Festival for the films The Message (2009) and A Tibetan Love Song (2010), respectively.
 He also produced the TV series Destiny by Love (2013) and directed the film The Left Ear (2015).

 Career

 Musical: Xiao Hu Dui (Little Tigers)

 Alec Su's career started in 1988, at the age of 15, when he joined Little Tigers.
 The band was the first idol singing group that debuted in the Taiwanese music industry and Alec was labelled as the "cute tiger."
 The group's popularity was unprecedented; the Little Tigers attracted fans from Taiwan, Hong Kong, China, Singapore, and amongst Chinese communities around the world.
 The success of the band began the new generation of Taiwanese pop culture in the early 1990s.
 In 2010, the Little Tigers were invited to participate in the CCTV Spring Festival Gala, in which they sang a medley of three of their biggest hits and won accolades as the "favorite singing group" for the event.

 Apart from being a popular singer, during this period Su was epitomized by the general public as a superior student.
 He attended Taiwan's number one high school, Taipei Municipal Jianguo High School and was accepted into the prestigious National Taiwan University, where he majored in Mechanical Engineering.
 Su's experiences describing his high school years, preparing for the Taiwan university entrance examinations while trying to also juggle his performing schedule as a member of a wildly popular singing group, are recorded in his 1995 book entitled My Days at Jian Zhong / Youth Never Die.

 However, as Su became so well known at such a young age, he felt that he had lost his freedom as a result of being in the limelight.
 At the age of 21, a year before his university graduation in Taiwan, Su decided to leave school and study abroad in England.